Tod Papageorge

 Tod Papageorge (born in Portsmouth, New Hampshire United States, 1940) is an American photographer whose career began in the New York City street photography movement of the 1960s.
 He is the recipient of two Guggenheim fellowships and two NEA Visual Artists Fellowships.
 His work is in public collections including the Museum of Modern Art and the Art Institute of Chicago.
 Between 1979 and 2013 he directed the graduate program in photography at the Yale School of Art.

 Life and work

 Papageorge started taking photographs in 1962 as an English literature major at the University of New Hampshire.

-Between 1979 and 2013 he directed the graduate program in photography at the Yale School of Art, where his students included Philip-Lorca diCorcia, Lois Conner, Abelardo Morell, Susan Lipper, Gregory Crewdson, An-My Le, Anna Gaskell, Steve Giovinco, and Katy Grannan.
+Between 1979 and 2013, he directed the graduate program in photography at the Yale School of Art, where his students included Lois Conner, Gregory Crewdson, Philip-Lorca diCorcia, Anna Gaskell, Steve Giovinco, Katy Grannan, An-My Le, Susan Lipper, and Abelardo Morell.

 In 2007, Steidl published Passing through Eden, a collection of photographs Papageorge took over 25 years in Central Park.
 Also in 2007, Aperture published American Sports, 1970: Or How We Spent the War in Vietnam, containing photographs taken during his 1970 Guggenheim Fellowship.